Updated: Jul 12, 2021

 4. Develop problem solving and decision-making techniques:

 These are the most important concepts for life.
 As an adolescent, you will need to take the toughest decisions such as decisions related to studies, career, and use of drugs and alcohol.
-You’re supposed to weigh the pros and cons of each of these and think properly before you take decisions.
+You’re supposed to weigh the pros and cons of each of these and think properly before you make decisions.

 5. Respect your parents: